DataDog/documentation/content/agent/kubernetes/_index.md

 In the context of using the Kubernetes integration, and when deploying Agents in a Kubernetes cluster, a set of rights are required for the Agent to integrate seamlessly.

-You will need to allow the Agent to be allowed to perform a few actions:
+You will need to allow the Agent to perform a few actions:

 - `get` and `update` the `Configmaps` named `datadogtoken` to update and query the most up-to-date version token corresponding to the latest event stored in ETCD.
 - `list` and `watch` the `Events` to pull the events from the API Server, format, and submit them.